To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 Permanent junctional reciprocating tachycardia (PJRT)

 This is a type of orthodromic AVRT where the concealed accessory pathway is near the coronary sinus.
 This means it can conduct at a relatively slow rate for a tachycardia.
-The characteristic of PJRT is Long RP tachycardia where the P wave is inverted in the inferior leads (hence NOT in sinus rhythm!) and the RP interval is longer than PR interval.
+The characteristic of PJRT is Long RP tachycardia.
+The P wave is inverted in the inferior leads (hence NOT in sinus rhythm!) and the RP interval is longer than PR interval.

 PJRT is commonly misdiagnosed as sinus tachycardia.
-If PJRT is suspected seek cardiology input as adenosine is often ineffective and therefore needing multiple anti-arrhythmic therapy.
+If PJRT is suspected, seek cardiology input, as adenosine is often ineffective and, therefore, needs multiple anti-arrhythmic therapies.

 #2 Wolff-Parkinson-White Syndrome (WPW)